jayhsu0627/Real-Time-Implementation-of-Stereo-Vision-in-Python/README.md

 **Return:** Disparity
 the calculation speed of the disparity part takes 50ms, the overall performance is not as good as the old version.

+## Know Issues
+**Q: Once turn on all comments marked on numba line (speed up all), especially the main `Left_Disparity_Map()`, the error of numba would pop up.**
+A: While concatenate the search range under `line 11` of the `Algorithm 2: Left disparity map estimation`, some recieved temporal disparity list may empty.
+We have to provide the explicit dtype to numba.
+Works still need to be done.